 This year’s trip will run from March 9th-15th and cost $75.
 This participation fee covers transportation, lodging, and food.

 Read about our Alternative Fall and Spring Break Trips:

-For our fall break trip, we partnered with Our Voice, a rape crisis center in Asheville, NC.
-Our team of nine undergraduate students participated in a bar outreach program.
-The goal of the bar outreach program was to educate bartenders and bar owners about drug and alcohol facilitated sexual assault and encourage bystander intervention.
-We received training from Our Voice and then split up in teams to cover the town, going into bars, restaurants, and clubs across Asheville.
-Our team was equipped with informational handouts for bar owners, educational sheets to distribute to bartenders and other staff members, information on upcoming bystander intervention trainings through Our Voice, and tear off sheets for bathroom stalls with Our Voice’s rape crisis hotline number.
-We had a lot of success in our conversations with bar staff, and many people were interested in receiving further training in intervention through Our Voice!
+For our fall break trip, we partner with Our Voice, a rape crisis center in Asheville, NC.
+Our team of undergraduate students participate in a bar outreach program.
+The goal of the bar outreach program is to educate bartenders and bar owners about drug- and alcohol-facilitated sexual assault and encourage bystander intervention.
+Our students receive training from Our Voice and then split up in teams to cover the town, going into bars, restaurants, and clubs across Asheville.
+Our teams are equipped with informational handouts for bar owners, educational sheets to distribute to bartenders and other staff members, information on upcoming bystander intervention trainings through Our Voice, and tear-off sheets for bathroom stalls with Our Voice’s rape crisis hotline number.
+We have had many years of fruitful partnership with Our Voice and look forward to continuing our work in the years to come!

-In addition to our outreach work, our group got to explore downtown Asheville, hike in the Blue Ridge Mountains, have group discussions about our experiences and what we learned, and bond as a team!
-The next step was to bring what we learned back to Chapel Hill to work with Raise the Bar to help improve awareness and safety in our own community.
+In addition to our outreach work, our students also explore downtown Asheville, hike in the Blue Ridge Mountains, have group discussions about their experiences and lessons learned, and bond as a team!
+Following the Alternative Fall Break trip, our students have the opportunity to take what they learn back to Chapel Hill to work with Raise the Bar to help improve awareness and safety in the local community.

-In addition, we got to explore the two towns, spend some time on the beach, bond as a team, and have group discussions about the issues of poverty, gender equity, and child abuse.
-It was a really great experience and we’re looking forward to expanding the program in the future!
+In addition to their work with these organizations, our students get to explore towns like Wilmington and New Bern, spend some time on the beach, bond as a team, and have enriching group discussions about the issues of poverty, gender equity, and domestic violence, and child abuse.
+We look forward to continuing the program in the future!